SIDS Facts

 • SIDS has a strong temporal association to vaccines, which are given to infants during the peak ages of SIDS.

-• Japan has a high rate of bedsharing, and doesn’t vaccinate infants younger than 3 months of age, and has one of the lowest SIDS rates in the world.
+• Japan has a high rate of bedsharing, and doesn’t vaccinate infants younger than 3 months of age, and those vaccines are not given intramuscularly but are given subcutaneously (as it’s again Japan law), and has one of the lowest SIDS rates in the world.

 • Iceland, another country with one of the lowest SIDS rates in the world, also doesn’t vaccinate until after 3 months of age.

-• This is a problem of misdiagnosis, or SIDS containing multiple causes: A premature, low birth weight infant who is exposed to nicotine daily and formula fed, could be dying from a different mechanism as a full term breastfed infant who died shortly after vaccination.
+• This could be a problem of misdiagnosis, as some SIDS may be due to suffocation or overlaying, but others could be dying from this anemia as vaccination, infection and inflammation can each lower hemoglobin.
+A premature, low birth weight infant who is exposed to nicotine daily and formula fed can from a hypoxia due to anemia, just as a full term breastfed infant who died shortly after vaccination could be dying from the same sudden anemia, as vaccination also causes a sudden drop in hemoglobin.

 What Is SIDS?